alpsayin/keyboard-interceptor-micropython/README.md

 We want to explore the idea of rapid IOT enabled hardware exploit development.
 ESP32 with micropython is good for rapid prototyping which makes it extremely suitable for this case.
  - Wifi is a breeze with micropython
+ - WebRepl means we already have access to the device console so we don't even need to bother with comms (http://micropython.org/webrepl/#espresso0.local:8266/ )
- - Can use MQTT for comms, because why not
+   - But there is a simple MQTT library for comms, so why not
  - Encryption is possible
  - Code readability is superb
  - They're cheap and accessible